Social media marketing: Active approach

+Trend simulation

+Trend simulation is a digital marketing approach to manufacturing interest, typically through social media marketing through the deployment of burner pages, fake accounts, and volume posting.
+The technique 's artificial seeding to steer discourse and induce viral marketing has been criticized as an unethical psyop.

 Engagement

 Engagement with the social web means that customers and stakeholders are active participants rather than passive spectators.
 An example of these are consumer advocacy groups and groups that criticize companies (e.g., lobby groups or advocacy organizations).
-The use of Social media in a business or political context allows people to express and share opinions about a company's products, services or business practices, or a government's actions.
+The use of social media in a business or political context allows people to express and share opinions about a company's products, services or business practices, or a government's actions.

 On social media, each participant becomes part of the marketing department (or a challenge to the marketing effort) as other customers read their comments or reviews.
 The effectiveness of social media marketing campaigns is dependent on the promotion of online engagement.
 With the advent of social media marketing, it has become increasingly important to gain customer interest in products and services, which can eventually be translated into buying behavior, or voting and donating behavior in a political context.
 New online marketing concepts of engagement and loyalty have emerged which aim to build customer participation and brand reputation.

 Engagement in social media for the purpose of a social media strategy is divided into two parts.
 The first is proactive, regular posting of new online content, which can be seen through digital photos, digital videos, text, and conversations.
 It is also represented through sharing of content and information from others via weblinks.
 The second part is reactive conversations, with social media users responding to those who reach out to others' social media profiles through comments or messages.